tebri11/en-for-designers/03-aboutness/03-aboutness.md

 ## About Me

-I am a graphic designer, dancer, and lover of music.
+I am Tereza, artist, graphic designer, dancer, and lover of music.

 - [My project](case-study.md) 🌸

+![that'sme.](me.jpg)

 ## My Story

-![that'sme.](me.jpg)

 Since my childhood, I love everything about drawing.
 That was the point why I decided to absolve an art course called DRAW PLANET which was in Pragues art school.
 This course prepared me for the exams in high school.

 My high school was DUKE - of Design and Art, Book Culture, and Economics Náhorní.